e-Odinson226/AtworkTasks/ObjectPlacement/Readme.txt

 Goal(s):

-1. Have a FOV of the platform (which, objects are going to be put on), the robot should place objects according to their dimensions and platform's available areas.
+1. Have a FOV of the platform (which, objects are going to be put on), the robot should place objects according to their dimensions and the platform's available areas.

     STATE: developing